 Students attending Rosemead College are expected to dress and act professionally while on school premises, during class, and at school events.
-Rosemead College strives to establish an academic environment in which learning is nurtured, individual responsibility is expected, and academic dishonesty, cheating, and plagiarism are not tolerated.
+Rosemead College strives to establish an academic environment in which learning is nurtured, individual responsibility is rewarded, and academic dishonesty, cheating, and plagiarism are not tolerated.
 Dishonesty, such as cheating or knowingly falsifying information to the college will result in disciplinary action.
-Disciplinary actions will be reviewed by a panel on a case-by-case basis.
+Disciplinary actions will be on a case-by-case basis.

 At the discretion of the school administration, a student may be dismissed from school for:

-- An incident revealing alcohol or drug possession or use - Possession of a weapon on school premises - Behavior creating a safety or health hazard for other persons at school - Disobedient or disrespectful behavior toward teachers, other students, or an administrator - Academic dishonesty
+- An incident revealing alcohol or drug possession or use - Possession of a weapon on school premises - Behavior creating a safety or health hazard for other persons at school - Disobedient or disrespectful behavior toward teachers, other students, or an administrator